-D. Massage Therapy
+H. Massage Therapy

 - 1. Massage therapy is the physical manipulation of muscles to ease muscle contractures, spasms, extension, muscle relaxation, and muscle tension including WATSU. - 2.
 Children with specific developmental disorders often experience painful muscle contractions.
 Massage has been shown to be an effective treatment for easing muscle contracture, releasing spasms, and improving muscle extension, thereby reducing pain. - 3.
 Massage therapists must be licensed, certified, registered, and/or accredited by an appropriate national accreditation association. - 4.
-The service must be used as a treatment strategy for an identified medical or behavioral need and included in the Service Plan. - Massage therapy services must be recommended or prescribed by a therapist or physician who is an enrolled Medicaid Provider.
+The service must be used as a treatment strategy for an identified medical or behavioral need and included in the Service Plan.

+- 5. A Massage therapy services must be recommended or prescribed by a therapist or physician who is an enrolled Medicaid Provider.
 The recommendation must include the medical or behavioral need to be addressed and expected outcome.
 The recommending therapist or physician must monitor the progress and effectiveness of the massage therapy treatment at least quarterly. - 6.
-Massage therapy is not available under CHRP benefits if it is available under the Medicaid State Plan, EPSDT or from a Third-Party Resource.
+Massage therapy is not available under Medicaid State Plan benefits, if it is available under EPSDT or from a Third Party Resource.

-E. Movement Therapy
+I. Movement Therapy

 - 1. Movement therapy is the use of music therapy and/or dance therapy as a therapeutic tool for the habilitation, rehabilitation, and maintenance of behavioral, developmental, physical, social, communication, pain management, cognition and gross motor skills. - 2.
-Movement therapy providers must be meet the educational requirements and is certified, registered and/or accredited by an appropriate national accreditation association. - 3.
-Movement therapy is only authorized as a treatment strategy for a specific medical or behavioral need and identified in the Client's Service Plan. - 4.
+Movement therapy providers must be meets the educational requirements and is certified, registered and/or accredited by an appropriate national accreditation association. - 3.
+Movement therapy is only authorized as a treatment strategy for an specific medical or behavioral need and identified in the Client's Service Plan. - 4.
 Movement therapy must be recommended or prescribed by a therapist or physician who is enrolled Medicaid provider.
 The recommendation must include the medical need to be addressed and expected outcome.
 The recommending therapist or physician must monitor the progress and effectiveness of the movement therapy at least quarterly. - 5.
-Movement Therapy is not available under CHRP benefits if it is available under the Medicaid State Plan, EPSDT or from a Third-Party Resource.
+Movement Therapy is not available under Medicaid State Plan benefits, if it is available under EPSDT or from a Third Party Resource.

-F. Respite
+J. Respite

-- 1. Respite services are provided to children or youth living in the Family home on a short-term basis because of the absence or need for relief of the primary Caretaker(s) - 2.
-Respite services may be provided in a certified Foster Care Home, Kinship Foster Care Home, Licensed Residential Child Care Facility, Licensed Specialized Group Facility, Licensed Child Care Center (less than 24 hours), in the Family home, or in the community.

-- Federal financial participation is not available for the cost of room and board, except when provided as part of respite care furnished in a facility approved by the State that is not a private residence. - 4.
-The total amount of respite provided in one Service Plan year may not exceed an amount equal to thirty (30) day units and one thousand eight hundred eighty (1,880) individual units, where one unit is equal to 15 minutes.
-The Department may approve a higher amount when needed due to the client's age, disability or unique family circumstances. - 5.
-During the time when Respite care is occurring, the Foster Care Home or Kinship Care Home may not exceed six (6) foster children or a maximum of eight (8) total children, with no more than two (2) children under the age of (two) 2.
+- 1. Respite services are provided to children or youth living in the Family home on a short term basis because of the absence or need for relief of the primary Caretaker(s) - 2.
+Respite services may be provided in a certified Foster Care Home, Licensed Residential Child Care Facility, Licensed Specialized Group Facility, Licensed Child Care Center (less than 24 hours), in the Family home, or in the community. - 3.
+Federal financial participation is not available for the cost of room and board, except when provided as part of respite care furnished in a facility approved by the State that is not a private residence. - 4.
+Respite care is authorized for short-term temporary relief of the Caretaker for not more than seven (7) consecutive days per month, not to exceed twenty-eight (28) days in a calendar year. - 5.
+During the time when Respite care is occurring, the Family Foster Care Home may not exceed six (6) foster children or a maximum of eight (8) total children, with no more than two (2) children under the age of (two) 2.
 The respite home must be in compliance with all applicable rules and requirements for Family Foster Care Homes. - 6.
 Respite is available for children or youth living in the Family home and may not be utilized while the Client is receiving Habilitation services.